-all or none law
+all-or-none law

-At threshold stimulus, the tissue or neuron will respond to its greatest ability.
-Stimuli that do not meet or exceed the threshold will not be sufficient to cause a response in the tissue or neuron.
-Skeletal muscles, cardiac muscles, and nerve tissues conform to the all or none law.
+A neuron will respond to its greatest ability or not at all.
+Stimuli that do not meet or exceed the threshold will not be sufficient to cause a response.
+Skeletal muscles, cardiac muscles and nerve tissues conform to the all-or-none law.